All We Got Iz Us

-All We Got Iz Us is the second album by American hip hop group Onyx, released on October 24, 1995 by JMJ Records and Rush Associated Labels.
+All We Got Iz Us is the second studio album by American hip hop group Onyx, released on October 24, 1995, by JMJ Records and Rush Associated Labels.
 The album was produced by Onyx.
 The album features guest appearances from rap group All City and rapper from Queens, Panama P.I.

 All We Got Iz Us debuted at number 22 on the US Billboard 200, and number 2 on the Top R&B/Hip Hop Albums chart.
-The album has sold over 500.000 copies, but it never came anywhere near the success of the first album.
+The album has sold over 500,000 copies.
+However, it did not approach the success of the first album.

 Two charting singles were released from the album, "Last Dayz" which made it to 89 on the Billboard Hot 100 and 10 on the Hot Rap Singles and "Live Niguz", also known as "Live!!!", made it to 17 on the Hot Rap Singles and 81 on the R&B charts.
 "Live Niguz" appeared in the soundtrack to the 1995's documentary The Show and "Last Dayz" was used in the film "8 Mile".